MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/incremental-refresh.md

 ### Drop old partitions

 Old partitions that fall outside the total range are removed.
-The refresh operation with *Run Date 1/2/2017* drops the partition for Q3 2016 because it falls outside the total range.
+The refresh operation with *Run Date 1/2/2017* drops the partition for Q3 of 2016 because it falls outside the total range.

 ![Drop old partitions in dataflows](media/dataflows-incremental-refresh/dataflows-incremental-refresh-05.png)